frostbrosracing/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 #### Below you can see an analysis of fundraising campaign outcomes based on the fundraising goals that were set.
 #### By creating a table and a CountIf function to sum the results of each campaign in the "play" subcategory according to the set goal ranges we can see that:
-1. The percentage of successful campaigns steadily decreases from 76% for campaigns with goals less than $1,000 to 20% for campaigns with goals in the $25,000 to$29,999 range.
-This goal range represents a total of over 1000 campaigns.
+1. The percentage of successful campaigns steadily decreases from 76% for campaigns with goals less than $1,000 to 20% for campaigns with goals in the $25,000 to $29,999 range.
+The total number of campaigns represented in this overall goal range (less than $1,000 to $29,999) is 1010.
+2. Campaigns achieved the highest success rate with goals of $1,000 to $4,999.
+Of 534 campaigns in this group, 388 met their fundraising goal.
+By analyzing "play" campaign outcomes we see that this might be the ideal range for a campaign goal.
-2. The percentage of successful campaigns with goals of $30,000 and higher increases for a very few number of plays and then falls off significantly.
-These might be seen as outliers due to extenuating circumstances and further investigation into those successful campaigns might be appropriate.
+3. The percentage of successful campaigns with goals of between $30,000 and $44,999 increases for just 20 campaigns.
+These could be interpreted as outliers due to extenuating campaign circumstances and further investigation into those successful campaigns might be appropriate.
+4. Of the 17 total projects with goals of $45,000 and higher, only 2 were successful.
 ![Outcomes_vs_Goals.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered